 Six Nobel Laureates are affiliated with Vanderbilt University.
-Vanderbilt School of Medicine faculty members Dr. Earl Sutherland (cyclic AMP) and Dr. Stanley Cohen (epidermal growth factor) have won the Nobel Prize in Medicine.
-Physics Professor Max Delbruck won the Nobel Prize for Physiology or Medicine.
-Vanderbilt graduates Mohammad Yunus and Al Gore, Jr. each won the Nobel Peace Prize in 2006 and 2007 respectively.
+Vanderbilt School of Medicine faculty members Dr. Earl Sutherland (cyclic AMP) and Dr. Stanley Cohen (epidermal growth factor) were awarded the Nobel Prize in Medicine.
+Physics Professor Max Delbruck was awarded the Nobel Prize for Physiology or Medicine.
+Vanderbilt graduates Mohammad Yunus and Al Gore, Jr. each received the Nobel Peace Prize in 2006 and 2007 respectively.

-- Twenty Vanderbilt School of Medicine faculty members have been elected to the National Academy of Medicine, including Drs.
-Larry Churchill, Ellen Wright-Clayton, John Oates, Alastair Wood, and Nancy Brown.
+- Twenty-one Vanderbilt School of Medicine faculty members have been elected to the National Academy of Medicine, including Drs.
+Larry Churchill, Josh Denny, Ellen Wright-Clayton, John Oates, Alastair Wood, and Nancy Brown.

-One hundred and six Vanderbilt faculty members are fellows of the American Association for the Advancement of Science, including nineteen in the Department of Medicine.
+One hundred and six Vanderbilt faculty members are fellows of the American Association for the Advancement of Science, including twenty-two in the Department of Medicine.

-- Twenty-six of the 2017 Medicine and Medicine-Pediatrics interns are members of Alpha Omega Alpha.
-Members of the 2017 entering class of Medicine Interns hail from over 32 medical schools.
+- Twenty-two of the 2018 Medicine and Medicine-Pediatrics interns are members of Alpha Omega Alpha.
+Members of the 2018 entering class of Medicine Interns hail from over 32 medical schools.

 - Clinical faculty in the Department admitted over 18,300 patients to the Vanderbilt University Hospital or the on-campus Nashville Veterans Administration Hospital in fiscal year 2018.